Redstonerayy/tld-alert/README.md

 and the real url (`url.zip`) after the `@`.
 A person might expect to download something else than what is actually downloaded at this **potentially** malicious url.
-Therefore blocking downloads from .zip domains can be a safety enhancing option.
+Therefore blocking downloads from .zip/.mov domains can be a safety enhancing option.
 (it shall be mentioned, that `url.zip` is no such malicous download domain)

 ## Permissions

 It needs the downloads permission (to cancel downloads).
+Storage permission is needed for persisting extension settings.

 ## Download from .zip and .mov domains